 Use the Student Backpack - take notes, take photos, use the 3D Pen, and save items

 Avatar - choose their avatar appearance and point of view (first-person or third-person)

-Note: This update will make learning in our platform cross compatible.
+Note: This update makes learning in our platform cross compatible.
 What does this mean?
-It means multiple students will be able to participate in a 3D lesson in the Immerse platform using either our desktop computer app or our VR headset app - whichever they prefer.
+It means multiple students are able to participate in a 3D lesson in the Immerse platform using either our desktop computer app or our VR headset app - whichever they prefer.
 This is a breakthrough for Immerse and our users because it gives teachers the freedom to deliver 3D language learning no matter which device students choose or are able to use.

 Ok, now let's take a look at the similarities and differences between our desktop and VR applications:

 Note: Students can access the Immerse 3D desktop app on any MAC or PC Computer